wakkihaya/neurotechjp/src/md/en/blog/dr-ikeda-ucsf.md

 &nbsp;

-Although C. elegans is an organism far different from humans in both shape and size, the mechanism of its nervous system is becoming apparent every day through research.
+Although C. elegans is an organism far different from humans in terms of both shape and size, the mechanism of its nervous system is becoming apparent every day through research.

 The day when we can scientifically prove the mechanism of thought in our brains may be coming soon.